hemant-kokane/CMS-Case-Study/README.md

 # CMS-Case-Study
-## This project consist of three files. out of whitch two files are pdf files and one is jupyter notebook.
+## This project consists of three files. out of which two files are PDF files and one is a Jupyter notebook.
-## PDF file contain recommendations for sales team.
+## PDF file contains recommendations for the sales team.
-## Jupyter file contain Code for the given requirements.
+## Jupyter file contains Code for the given requirements.